 - Eat a rainbow!
 Lots of colorful fruits and vegetables will protect you.
 They are rich in antioxidants that destroy free radicals responsible for weakening our immune systems.

-- Avoid refined sugar and processed foods.
-Your blood shows evidence of a diminished immunity within 30 minutes of eating simple sugars like glucose, processed sugar, and fructose, and results in a significant reduction in your white blood cells’ abilities to kill germs for many hours.
-Conversely, keeping blood sugar levels steady has been shown to optimize immune function.
+- Avoid simple sugars and processed food.
+Did you know that your blood shows evidence of a diminished immunity within 30 minutes of eating simple sugars (like glucose, refined sugar, and fructose), and results in a 50% reduction in your white blood cells’ abilities to kill germs?
+Conversely, keeping blood sugar levels steady has been shown to enhance immunity.

 - Go outside for fresh air and daily exercise.
 Moderate exercise can boost macrophages, the kind of white blood cells that “consume” bacteria and viruses.

-- Get enough sleep.
-Adequate sleep helps your white blood cells function optimally, while even mild sleep deprivation may increase inflammation in the body making us more vulnerable to viral infections.
+- Get adequate sleep.
+More sleep helps the your white blood cells while even mild sleep deprivation may increase inflammation in the body making us more vulnerable to viral infections.

-- Keep stress to a minimum.
+- Minimize stress.
 Emotional stress lowers our defenses making us more susceptible to illness.
 Stress has been shown to lower our white blood cells’ abilities to kill germs and can contribute to inflammation that makes us feel sicker.

 - Vitamin D3: Researchers have hypothesized that rates of illness increase during winter months because of widespread vitamin D deficiency.
 Supplementation with vitamin D3 during the cold and flu season can significantly lower rates of infection.
 Vitamin D3, among other things, increases the body’s production of cathelicidin, which is an antimicrobial.
 The Vitamin D Council recommends a maintenance dosage of 1000IU of Vitamin D3 for every 25 pounds of body weight, but a simple and inexpensive blood test allows us to customize the dose.

-- Fish oil: While not shown to prevent cold and flu in particular, omega-3 essential fatty acids generally support a healthy intestinal tract and immune system and provide other long term benefits.
+- Fish oil: While not specifically shown to prevent cold and flu, omega-3 essential fatty acids generally support a healthy intestinal tract and immune system and provide other long term benefits.

 - Probiotics: Many studies have shown reductions in episodes of upper respiratory infections in those taking probiotics.
-These studies showed a drastic reduction in fever and upper respiratory symptoms in children who took probiotics.
+This study showed a drastic reduction in fever and upper respiratory symptoms in children who took probiotics.

 - Vitamin C: Studies on vitamin C’s role in helping colds/flu have been mixed.
 However, it is indisputable that vitamin C is a powerful antioxidant.